 I was born in the UK and after living in Switzerland for 4 years I now live in Dubai with my partner and two gorgeous cats.
 We are currently going through fertility treatment to try and have a family.
 I openly share this through my social media platforms.
-We have had 5 rounds of fertility treatments (ovulation inductions and IUI).
+We have had 8 rounds of fertility treatments (3 ovulation inductions, 2 IUI's and 3 rounds of IVF ICSI).
 The first was a loss of pregnancy at 5.5 weeks, the 2nd, 3rd and 4th were failed treatment cycles and the 5th resulted in pregnancy that we sadly had to terminate for medical reasons (TFMR) at 13.5 weeks due to our baby girl, Willow, being diagnosed with Edwards Syndrome and a huge Cystic Hygroma on her head.
-We have since undergone 2 rounds of IVF which have both failed and we are now at a crossroads of deciding if we will give my eggs one last shot or if we will move to donor egg IVF.
+We have since undergone 3 rounds of IVF, 2 of which resulted in no blastocyst embryos and the most recent ending in 2 blastocyst embryos, of which one came back PGT-A genetically normal.
+As we were preparing for our frozen embryo transfer (which was supposed to be at the end of March 2022) we have had a spontaneous positive pregnancy test and I am currently 11 weeks pregnant, awaiting the results of our NIPT test and NT scan in the next few weeks.
+We are hoping this little on may get to stay and be our first living child.
+I share more about our fertility journey on my blog HERE and on our podcast "All IVF ever wanted".

-I am a survivor of Domestic violence and sexual trauma and was diagnosed with Bipolar 10 years ago.
-I have been on a healing journey over the last 10 years that now enables me to share my story to help and empower others.
+I am a survivor of Domestic violence and sexual trauma and was diagnosed with Bipolar 11 years ago.
+I have been on a recovery journey over the last 11 years that now enables me to share my story to help and empower others.

-I now mentor others and support them to stand in their truth and take their power back.
+I now mentor others and support them to stand in their truth and feel empowered in their day to day life.

 I mentor 1:1 and also through weekly online support groups, for those living with Bipolar Disorder and those that are sadly TFMR Mamas.
 I support and mentor others that would like to work on their emotional awareness and emotional wellness, to have the right tools in their tool kit to be able to navigate their journey of healing, feeling their feelings and healthy ways to process.